wp-plugins/kpicasa-gallery/readme.txt

 If enabled and properly configured, kPicasa Gallery will use the WP-Cache mechanism.

-You have to choice of using either Lightbox or Highslide for displaying the large version of your photos.
+You have to choice of using either Highslide, Lightbox, Slimbox or Thickbox for displaying the large version of your photos.

+Highslide supports playing videos directly from your site.
+Selecting another engine will open a new window to the original Picasa URL.

 == Installation ==